-A new definition "final average salary" is introduced for determining benefits based on the average salary over two years is introduced.
-A phasing in formula is provided from 1 January 1994 to ensure no reductions in accrued benefits result from the new definition.
+A new definition "final average salary" is introduced for determining benefits based on the average salary over two years.
+A savings provision is included to ensure that benefits are not reduced from the level applicable on 1 January 1994.

 The definition of "recognised service" is amended so that any additional service to be recognised by the Board is in accordance with the regulations for this purpose.